MicrosoftDocs/OData-docs/Odata-docs/webapi/convention-model-builder.md

 };
 ```

-Where lists the conventions wrapped in convention model builder.
+Which lists the conventions wrapped in a convention model builder.
 However, in `ODataConventionModelBuilder`, there are some conventions which can't be clearly listed.
 Let's walk you through these conventions one by one with some relevant attributes & annotations to illustrate the convention model builder.

 #### Type Inheritance Identify Convention